danjruth/stereo-triangulation/README.md

 # stereo-triangulation
 Find the 3-D position of objects using two cameras.
-The first part, following **Machicoane, N., Aliseda, A., Volk, R., & Bourgoin, M. (2019).
+The first part, following [**Machicoane, N., Aliseda, A., Volk, R., & Bourgoin, M. (2019).
 A simplified and versatile calibration method for multi-camera optical systems in 3D particle imaging.
-Review of Scientific Instruments, 90(3), 035112**, enables the mapping of camera pixel locations optical paths in 3-D space, given a set of calibration images that can be obtained by moving a planar calibration target along an axis.
+Review of Scientific Instruments, 90(3), 035112**](https://aip.scitation.org/doi/full/10.1063/1.5080743), enables the mapping of camera pixel locations optical paths in 3-D space, given a set of calibration images that can be obtained by moving a planar calibration target along an axis.
 The second part enables the "matching" of objects between two 2-D views, yielding their 3-D position, by finding the near-intersection of the optical paths corresponding to the detected object in each view.

+If you use this code to implement the calibration approach described in [Machicoane et al.](https://aip.scitation.org/doi/full/10.1063/1.5080743), please cite that paper.

 ## Sample usage